 |Xueqin Song, MD, PhD

 Dr. Xueqin Song was at the UMass Psychotic Disorders Program during 2012-2013.
 She is a professor and Vice Chair in the Department of Psychiatry at Zhengzhou University Affiliated Hospital in China.
 Dr. Song’s major research interests include the role of inflammation and immune regulation in relation to schizophrenia and comorbid metabolic problems.

 |Jie Li, MD, PhD|

 Dr. Jie Li is a Professor of Psychiatry at Tianjin Medical University and Chief Psychiatrist at Tianjin General Hospital in China.
 Dr. Li’s research focuses on the biological mechanisms, genetic risk factors and pharmacotherapy for schizophrenia and depression.
-During her stay at UMass, Dr. Li was involved in a study examining the effect of intranasal insulin treatment on body metabolism in patients with schizophrenia.
+During her stay at UMass in 2012, Dr. Li was involved in a study examining the effect of intranasal insulin treatment on body metabolism in patients with schizophrenia.